PadreSVK/5/Lectures/Lecture_05/PITCHME.md

 * Designed for object oriented paradigm
 * Principles is originally related to class design

-@snap[midpoint]

-The SOLID principles are **not rules**. **They are not laws**.
+*The SOLID principles are **not rules**. **They are not laws**.
 They are not perfect truths.
 The **are statements** on the order of “An apple a day keeps the doctor away.”
-This is a good principle, it is good advice, but it’s not a pure truth, nor is it a rule.
+This is a good principle, it is good advice, but it’s not a pure truth, nor is it a rule.*
 *source: [Robert C. Martin, Getting a SOLID start](https://sites.google.com/site/unclebobconsultingllc/getting-a-solid-start)*
-@snapend

 +++
 ### SOLID acronym meaning